The House had its first gun hearing in years. The parents of Parkland victims refused to let the GOP lie.

 — Kyle Griffin (@kylegriffin1) February 6, 2019

 But it was the family members of the Parkland victims who offered the most vocal fact checks.
-When Gaetz said building a wall at the southern border would offer a promising solution to gun violence, Manny Oliver, who lost his son Joaquin in last year’s massacre, stood up and screamed “You lie!” at Gaetz.
-Fred Guttenberg, who’s daughter Jaime was also killed, joined him, yelling to remind Gaetz that their children had been killed by an American male.
+When Gaetz said building a wall at the southern border would offer a promising solution to gun violence, Manny Oliver, who lost his son Joaquin in last year’s massacre, stood up and screamed, “You lie!” at Gaetz.
+Fred Guttenberg, whose daughter Jaime was also killed, joined him, yelling to remind Gaetz that their children had been killed by an American male.
 Capitol Police reprimanded Guttenberg and Oliver for their outburst.

 Here is the video of @RepMattGaetz trying to get the father of a student killed in Parkland, FL (@manueloliver00) THROWN OUT of a @HouseJudiciary hearing on reducing gun violence.